lecopro123/pdf2word/README.md

 # pdf2word
 PDF to Word Converter

-The .exe file is included in the dist for windows devices.

 This project is a lightweight document management utility that makes it easy to open/edit Word documents, manage multiple PDFs as appendices, reorder them visually, and convert/export the final output in a clean and intuitive interface.

 Key Features